payu-india/CMS-Chatbot/docs/Developer Tools/plugins-for-development-enviornment.md

 metadata:
   robots: index
 ---
-## Common Development Workflow

 ## 1. Initial Setup

-* Clone or create your project
+1. Clone or create your project
-* Install the appropriate plugin
+2. Install the appropriate plugin
-* Configure your IDE settings
+3. Configure your IDE settings

-## 2. Development Process
+## 2) Development Process

 1. **Generate Base Code**
    * Use plugin commands to create boilerplate